brege/brege.org/content/post/foraging-humanity/index.md

   <img src="lost-and-safe.jpg" alt="Image 3">
 </div>

-[The Books](https://en.wikipedia.org/wiki/The_Books) were a musical duo that made music from found sound recordings.
-Like a collage, bits of old personal casette tapes discovered at garage sales, thrift stores, and lost media found in old equipment and thrown out boxes were pieced together with minimal instrumention to create emotional, sonically beautiful tracks.

-{{< youtube url="https://www.youtube.com/watch?v=-lr9WshYouk" >}}
-[The Books - Smells Like Content (3:42)](https://www.youtube.com/watch?v=-lr9WshYouk)

 This mosaic of found sound and vocal samples in large part created a music genre in its own right.
 Well, mostly.
 I think most have heard songs that kickstart or bridge their songs with an audio clip taken from a nature doc, political speech, or other movie.
 But The Books did this to the extreme.

+{{< youtube url="https://www.youtube.com/watch?v=-lr9WshYouk" >}}
+[The Books - Smells Like Content (3:42)](https://www.youtube.com/watch?v=-lr9WshYouk)

 In fact, each track is filled with an unimaginable number of recordings--sounds that bleed with every emotion of the original, forgotten storyteller within them.
 There are also [aleatoric takes](https://en.wikipedia.org/wiki/Aleatoric_music)